This Sparkling Summer Peach Sangria Recipe is cool, refreshing and the perfect summer drink to make any occasion special!

 Thank you Total Wine & More for inviting me to the Grand Opening event and sponsoring this post!
 The opinions and text are all mine.

-Their newest location is located near the Arboretum (which is home to some of my favorite places to shop and dine.)
-Even though the new Total Wine & More Arboretum store is a bit farther away than the location we normally visit, I was happy to have the chance to attend the party and check out everything the new location had to offer.
-(Plus, I definitely didn’t want to pass up the opportunity to get dressed-up, listen to live music all while sampling amazing wines, cheeses, craft beers and other goodies.
+Their newest location is located near the Arboretum (which is home to some of my favorite places to shop and dine) and I was happy to have the chance to attend the party.
+(Who wouldn’t want the opportunity to get dressed up, listen to live music all while sampling amazing wines, cheeses, craft beers, and other goodies.
 And yes, that is a cheese carving of Texas and the Total Wine and More logo! )

-For sangria, you need at least two kinds of fruit, and since this recipe is peach based, you’ll want to use the ripest peaches you can find and a citrus fruit.
+To make a Sangria, you need at least two kinds of fruit, and since this recipe is peach-based, you’ll want to use the ripest peaches you can find and a citrus fruit.

-I went with oranges since that is what I had on hand, but you could use lemon, lime, tangerine or grapefruit, plus any other combination of summer fruit you think sounds good.
+I went with oranges since that is what I had on hand, but you could use lemon, lime, tangerine, or grapefruit, plus any other combination of summer fruit you think sounds good.
+To make it sparkling, you will add in sparkling water to the mixture.
+(I used peach sparkling water – so good!)

 The other important thing to know about sangria… DO NOT taste it when you first mix it together!
 If you do, you will be very disappointed.
-Sangria needs to sit in the fridge for at least 4 hours (longer is even better.)
+Sangria needs to sit in the fridge for at least 4 hours.
 The fruit needs time to blend with the wine for the final flavor to shine through.
+(Of course, I tasted it immediately, so I can attest to this, and the next day?
+AMAZING!)

 Personally, I prefer a weaker cocktail and for this recipe, I have left out the additional alcohol that you normally find in Sangria.
 If desired, you can add up to 4 oz of brandy or flavored liqueur per bottle of wine used.